Here’s a thought: the number of eyeballs your app catches does not hold much significance!

 Neglecting these measures affects the effectiveness and impact of the app and consequently, 65% of people stop using it after three months of install.

-What are the key analytics that developers should keep in mind to engineer excellent solution?
+What is the key analytics that developers should keep in mind to engineer excellent solution?

 1) User Experience & Design

 Remove all the things that transfer the user into frustration state with upgrade or bug fixing.
-Design the app with great customer experience and best layout to increase life time value of the app.
+Design the app with the great customer experience and best layout to increase the lifetime value of the app.